FIXED TERM 2 YEARS

 Brief Description of the Role:

-We can offer staff gymnasiums on both hospital sites, subsidised restaurants, Excellent pension scheme including life assurance cover and childcare facilities.
+We can offer staff gymnasiums on both hospital sites, excellent pension scheme and advice on childcare.